 English 3 Lit Analysis and Comp - Intrigue and Illusion

-Level and Sequence Note: This course is essential for high school students because it focuses on development of the analytical essay.
+Course Sequence: This course is essential for high school students because it focuses on development of the analytical essay.
 Every TPS high school English or humanities student will either take this course or must demonstrate writing skill and experience equivalent to this course because these skills are required in every TPS upper high school English or humanities course (and in college and career).
 Students in grade 8 and below are better served in English 1 or English 2, which cover a broader range of writing skills and lay a stronger foundation for high school writing.
 Students below grade 9 will be referred to English 1 or English 2 Lit and Comp.

-Honors Option: This course may be enrolled with an Honors option.
+Standard vs. Honors: This course may be enrolled with an Honors option.
 The Honors option uses different assignments, requires more work, and is more difficult.
 It also has different Prerequisites and a different Readiness Assessment Test.
 If you want the Honors option, please follow the Prerequisites and Readiness Assessment process for that option, and please select the Honors option in your Cart when you enroll.
 The Honors option is not available for students assigned EFL tutoring.